 The compressed PSDU format only contains a 1-octet header that conveys the message ID.
 All remaining PSDU content is message specific to the message ID.
 The following table presents the messages used during initialization, setup, control, and report phases in compressed PSDU format.

-Compressed PSDU messages may be encapsulated in the header IE type TBD data field.
+Compressed PSDU messages may be encapsulated as header IE type 0x2d data.

+…

+Change the row for Element ID “0x2d–0x7d” in Table 7-7 and insert a new row above it as follows (unchanged rows not shown):

+Table 7-7—Element IDs for Header IEs